opensciencegrid/user-school-2019/docs/materials/day4/part1-ex1-data-needs.md

 ### Setup

 -   Make sure you are logged into `training.osgconnect.net`.
--   Navigate to your `stash` directory within the home directory, and create a directory for this exercise named `thur-blast`.
+-   Navigate to your local scratch directory and create a directory for this exercise named `thur-blast`.

 #### Copy the blast executables: